How to Grow Tomatoes

 Did you know that harvesting tomatoes year round is possible in certain areas of the United States?

-Planting tomatoes in pots is a great way for people to grow the most popular vegetable/fruit in this country.
-And heirlooms are some of the tastiest types of tomatoes, but some prefer the characteristics of growing hybrids.
+And planting tomatoes in pots is a great way for people to grow the most popular vegetable/fruit in this country.

 Pruning tomatoes is a matter of personal preference, but it can affect the health of your tomato plant.
 Learn how to grow tomatoes to ensure a strong and vital tomato plant.